- FAQs: COVID-19 enforcement

 |Are parks and trails open?

 Yes, parks (though not playground equipment) and trails are open for use.
-Please practice safe social distancing while using these areas, and do not gather in groups larger than five.
+Please practice safe social distancing while using these areas, and do not gather in groups larger than ten.

 |Where can I fish?

-Provided social distancing, gatherings of 5 or less and applicable fishing legislation (e.g. catch limits) is adhered to, shore fishing may resume from properties that are open to the public and allowing persons to do so.
-Please note: fishing is still not permitted from properties closed to the public such as Port Dover pier and public beaches.
+Provided social distancing, gatherings of 10 or less and applicable fishing legislation (e.g. catch limits) is adhered to, shore fishing may resume from properties that are open to the public and allowing persons to do so.
+Please note: fishing will not permitted from properties closed to the public such as Port Dover pier and public beaches until Friday June 19.
 People are encouraged to visit conservation authority and provincial park websites to find out which of their properties are open.

 |Can I boat?